MrFarland/DM-Operations-Center/Module/08-Environment/wilderness_hazards-high_altitude.md

 At 10,000' and above, every hour of traveled equals 2 hours for determining the effects of prolonged travel and a [forced march](forced-march).

-Acclimation to high altitude takes 30 days or more at that altitude.
+Acclimation to a high altitude takes 30 days or more at that altitude.
 A creature cannot acclimate above 20,000 unless they are native to that altitude.

 > **Sources** <br/>
 > Dungeon Master's Guide, p.
 110